4.8 out of 5 Stars on TrustPilot

 24-48 hours

-A render primer should be used to increase the adhesion of the render to the basecoat and can be tinted to match the colour of your render for increased opacity.
+A render primer should be used to increase the adhesion of the render to the basecoat.
+It can be tinted to match your render’s colour for increased opacity.
 The type of primer will depend on the type of render you are using.
-When using Mosaic Render, we recommend using the Mineral & Acrylic Primer which comes in two different bucket sizes.
+When using Mosaic Render, we recommend using the Mineral & Acrylic Primer, which comes in two different bucket sizes.

 Coverage: